horga83/shellChatGPT/README.md

 Set -C (with -cc) to resume from last history session.

 Option -e sets the `edits` endpoint.
 That endpoint requires both INSTRUCTION and INPUT prompts.
-This option requires setting an `edits model`.
+User may choose a model amongst the `edit` model family.

 Option -i generates images according to text PROMPT.
 If the first positional argument is an image file, then generate variations of it.